 Patients should be advised to report to their physician any signs or symptoms that may be related to NMS.
 These may include muscle stiffness and high fever [see WARNINGS AND PRECAUTIONS].

-Patients should be aware of the symptoms of hyperglycemia (high blood sugar) and diabetes mellitus.
+and Diabetes Mellitus Patients should be aware of the symptoms of hyperglycemia (high blood sugar) and diabetes mellitus.
 Patients who are diagnosed with diabetes, those with risk factors for diabetes, or those that develop these symptoms during treatment should have their blood glucose monitored at the beginning of and periodically during treatment [see WARNINGS AND PRECAUTIONS].

 Patients should be advised that elevations in total cholesterol, LDL-cholesterol and triglycerides and decreases in HDL-cholesterol may occur.
 Patients should have their lipid profile monitored at the beginning of and periodically during treatment [see WARNINGS AND PRECAUTIONS].